1000+ Concerts Podcast

 What’s coming next

-Next episodes are underway, welcoming among other Jonathan Brown, violist and Professor of Chamber Music at the Colburn School Conservatory of Music in Los Angeles.
-Other editions will draw on insights from sports science to explore concentration under stress and its relevance for musical performance.
+Next episodes are underway, for example drawing on insights from sports science to explore concentration under stress and its relevance for musical performance.